 This includes having processes, testing methodology, and specific levels of personnel required for the ‘Trusted Integrator’ title.
 Once this form has been sent in to the NSA, a meeting is scheduled with the CSfC Program Management Office (PMO) and the company.
 The PMO asks a number of questions to understand the level of knowledge of the CSfC Capability Packages and the company’s commitment to testing documentation and assisting a government organization in implementing a CSfC solution.

 What services does this title help MAG provide?

 Using the CSfC Campus Wireless Capability Package, MAG has implemented the first full implementation of secure (SIPR) wireless within the Department of Defense.
-MAG has not only met the criteria for being a CSfC Trusted Integrator but has had a wireless CSfC registrations approved since 2014.
-Beyond Campus, MAG has the expertise and experience to provide a government client a turn-key solution for any of the four capability programs – Campus Wireless, Mobility Access (MA), Multi-Site Connectivity (MSC), and Data at Rest (DAR).
+MAG has not only met the criteria for being a CSfC Trusted Integrator but has had a wireless CSfC registration approved since 2014.
+Beyond Campus, MAG has the expertise and experience to provide a government client with a turn-key solution for any of the four capability programs – Campus Wireless, Mobility Access (MA), Multi-Site Connectivity (MSC), and Data at Rest (DAR).
 What differentiates MAG from other CSfC Trusted Integrator is our practical experience with the full CSfC process and our relationship with the CSfC teams.

 What prior experience makes MAG qualified to provide this service?